 Aside from those hits, here's 15 more that best display the varied talents of an all-time great singer, songwriter and guitarist.

 15. "Tonight Carmen"

-When he wasn't telling stories about saddle tramps, Robbins added Hawaiian (see "My Isle of Golden Dreams") and Spanish flavor to country music's hodge-podge of global influences.
+When he wasn't telling stories about drifters, Robbins added Hawaiian (see "My Isle of Golden Dreams") and Spanish flavor to country music's hodge-podge of global influences.

 14. "The Master's Call"

 He wasn't a typical singing cowboy, aside from a musical yarn about "Billy the Kid" and a great cover of "Red River Valley," but Robbins consistently told tales that showed an understanding of cowpokes' search for cool water, true love and financial stability.

 This is one of several picks off 1959's crossover album Gunfighter Ballads and Trail Songs.
 As demonstrated by this classic, the collection of songs added some film soundtrack grit to the Western half of country & Western.
 The album had a 1960 sequel that's anchored by "San Angelo."

 Robbins sounds great when tacking material associated with Elvis Presley.
 It's backed up by this song, plus versions of "Love Me Tender," "That's All Right" and "Are You Sincere."

 Another Elvis song worth listing better displays Robbins' talents as a storyteller.
 In this case, he sings for a believer who's grown accustomed to insurmountable odds.